blue-build/modules/modules/fonts/README.md

-# `fonts` installation module
+# `fonts` module for startingpoint

-Use it to install [nerd-fonts](https://www.nerdfonts.com/font-downloads) or [google-fonts](https://fonts.google.com/).
-This module will run each build always downloading the latest version from properly configured fonts.
+The `fonts` module can be used to install [nerd-fonts](https://www.nerdfonts.com/) or [google-fonts](https://fonts.google.com/).
+This module will always download the latest version and properly configure fonts.

-## Configuration example
+## Example configuration

 ```yaml
 - type: fonts
   fonts:
     nerd-fonts: